grigory-rechistov/tchip16/trunk/README.txt

 # IMPORTBIN -- importbin filename offset n label
 Allows you to import a binary file, which will be appended verbatim at the end of the code.
 They are stored in the order they are imported.
-Imported: filename, from address offset to (offset+n), starting at label
+Imported: filename, from address offset to (offset+n), written from address label in the ROM.